-Information on MDA's current or proposed voluntary pesticide BMPs is given below.
+Information on MDA's current or proposed pesticide BMPs is given below.

-The MDA has adopted BMPs to address herbicide use and water resource protection.
-The BMPs are provided as a series of voluntary options.
-These practices can reduce herbicide leaching into groundwater, or runoff into surface water, with consideration given to the specific needs of farming operations.
+The MDA has adopted BMPs to address agricultural chemical use and environmental protection.
+The BMPs include mandatory label requirements and a series of optional voluntary practices.
+Together, these practices reduce contamination of water resources, mitigate off-target impacts and guide chemical use while considering the specific needs of farming operations.

 These BMPs outline responsible and effective procedures for pesticide use and handling that can help protect our environment, our water supplies - and ourselves.